Anxious Going Back to School? Overcoming Fear and Anxiety

-There can be a lot of excitement over moving into higher grades or a new school, seeing friends you have been separated from over the summer and finding out what they did, and getting new clothes or school supplies (I love my notebooks and pens!)
-But also a lot of anxiety over new teachers, difficult subjects, locker combinations, finding your way around a new school, remembering a locker combination, and many other challenges.
-These days, there may be additional anxiety over being around other people with the threat of COVID.
+There can be a lot of excitement about moving into higher grades or starting at a new school, reconnecting with friends after a long summer, and getting new clothes or school supplies (I love my notebooks and pens!)
+However, this transition can also bring significant anxiety related to new school teachers, challenging subjects, locker combinations, navigating unfamiliar hallways in a new school, and remembering those combinations.

-• Encourage them to talk about it.
+• Encourage them to talk about their feelings.
 Let them know they aren’t the only one feeling anxious and afraid.
-Sometimes it is easier to talk in the car or on a walk.
+Sometimes it is easier to talk in the car or on a walk when you are not facing each other.

 • Try to be calm and relaxed yourself.
 Kids can sense when you are stressed and reflect your feelings.